whisperity/dotfiles/README.md

 specified: `dotfiles --list foo bar`.

-:warning: **Warning!** The installers in this tool will unconditionally overwrite some of the most basic configuration files.
-This tool is intended to be used when a new user profile is created, such as when a new machine is installed.
+:warning: **Note:** This tool is intended to be used when a new user profile is created, such as when a new machine is installed.